Bluevect/Snake-on-web/README.md

 # Other
 - This version of snake game is written in HTML, CSS and JavaScript, which is running in a browser.
-- Using CSS3 and ECMAScript6, not support [Internet Explorer](https://www.microsoft.com/en-us/download/internet-explorer.aspx).
+- Using CSS3 and ECMAScript6, not supporting [Internet Explorer](https://www.microsoft.com/en-us/download/internet-explorer.aspx).